• Home

 Recha Freier was born in Germany in 1892.
 She studied religion and philology in university, married a rabbi, and raised four children while teaching high school.
-She was a poet and folklorist-- and a committed Zionist.
+She was a poet and folklorist - and a committed Zionist.

 The idea of Youth Aliyah came to Freier in 1932, when she was attempting to alleviate the plight of a group of anxious teens who had lost their jobs because they were Jews.
 Having experienced antisemitism first-hand herself, Freier was sensitive to its rising tide in Germany even before Hitler and the Nazis seized power and began formally persecuting and discriminating against Jews.
 With remarkable prescience, she sought to protect Jewish youth in Germany from impending doom by sending them to pioneer training camps in Palestine to be educated in agriculture and Hebrew and absorbed into kibbutzim, the Zionist farming communities.
 Freier thus saw Youth Aliyah as a calling, a “going up” consistent with Zionist ideals, with youthful Jewish pioneers providing assistance to a growing Jewish community in Palestine even as they were saved from tyranny and death.
-Already in her 70’s, and against extraordinary odds, Freier was nevertheless instrumental in Youth Aliyah’s rescuing more than 5,000 Jewish children from the maws of the Nazis.
+Already in her 70s, and against extraordinary odds, Freier was nevertheless instrumental in Youth Aliyah’s rescuing more than 5,000 Jewish children from the maws of the Nazis.
 Other children were smuggled out of occupied Europe during the war to Allied countries.
-Many more- approximately 15,000 child survivors of displaced persons camps- came to Palestine between the end of the war and the establishment of the state of Israel in 1948.
+Many more - approximately 15,000 child survivors of displaced persons camps - came to Palestine between the end of the war and the establishment of the state of Israel in 1948.
 To be sure, Freier would experience significant opposition from the German Jewish community who thought her methods illegal, or were opposed to separating children from their parents, perhaps feeling that Nazism would abate.
-As well she had difficulties with the formidable founder of Hadassah Henrietta Szold, who thought Freier’s plan to bring German children to Palestine ill-conceived.
-Szold would have a change of heart and eventually take over running Youth Aliyah in Jerusalem, but not before Freier obtained an agreement from Siegfried Lehman, the founder of the Ben Shemen youth village, to take in 12 children himself.
+As well she had difficulties with the formidable founder of Hadassah, Henrietta Szold, who thought Freier’s plan to bring German children to Palestine was ill-conceived.
+Szold would have a change of heart and eventually take over the running of Youth Aliyah in Jerusalem, but not before Freier obtained an agreement from Siegfried Lehman, the founder of the Ben Shemen Youth Village, to take in 12 children himself.
 Ben Shemen took approximately 100 Youth Aliyah children in 1934.
 The kibbutz Ein Herod as well hosted 60 of these early Youth Aliyah pioneers.

 Freier herself would eventually take up permanent residence in Palestine in 1941, taking a group of 40 teenagers with her.
 Here she worked with underprivileged children; wrote poetry; founded the Agricultural Training Center for Israel Children; established the Israel Composers Fund; wrote libretti for opera; and engaged in a host of other cultural pursuits.
-She wrote the story of the founding of Youth Aliyah, published in Great Britain in 1961 as Let the Children Come:the early story of Youth Aliyah.
-By the time of her writing more than 100,000 children would have been wards of Youth Aliyah since its inception.
+She wrote the story of the founding of Youth Aliyah, published in Great Britain in 1961 as Let the Children Come: The Early Story of Youth Aliyah.
+By the time of her writing, more than 100,000 children would have been wards of Youth Aliyah since its inception.
 She dedicated her book “…to those children who never reached the land of life.”

 Freier would achieve well-deserved recognition for founding Youth Aliyah with an honorary doctorate from Hebrew University in 1975.
-In 1981 Freier was awarded Israel’s highest cultural honor- the Israel Prize- for her many contributions to Israeli culture, most notably her efforts in saving the lives of the imperiled Jewish children of Nazi Germany.
+In 1981 Freier was awarded Israel’s highest cultural honor - the Israel Prize - for her many contributions to Israeli culture, most notably her efforts in saving the lives of the imperiled Jewish children of Nazi Germany.
 Recha Freier died in 1984 in Jerusalem.
-An Israeli postage stamp was issued in her honor in 2018.
+An Israeli postage stamp was issued in her honor in 2018.>

 --Michael D. Bulmash, K1966